Baycar

-Baycar (also styled as baycar) is a bus service in Cardiff, connecting the city centre and Cardiff Bay.

-The service forms part of the wider Cardiff Bus network.
-The baycar used to be themed with its own branded vehicles, bus shelters and boards.
+Baycar (also styled as baycar) was the route brand used by Cardiff Bus for the route 6 bus service connecting Cardiff city centre and Cardiff Bay between 2006 and 2023.
+Until the dedicated vehicles for the service were withdrawn, the Baycar used to be themed with its own branded vehicles, bus shelters and advertisement boards.
+The service still runs as of August 2026, however no branded vehicles are used on the service.

 History

-The service was introduced in 2006 to connect the city centre to the old Cardiff docklands redeveloped to create Cardiff Bay, a primarily entertainment and retail area.
+The Baycar service was introduced alongside the Capital City Red on 28 May 2006 amid a wider investment in Scania OmniCity articulated buses for the city.
+Baycar intended to connect the city centre to the old Cardiff docklands redeveloped to create Cardiff Bay, a primarily entertainment and retail area.
+A launch event for these services marked the return of buses to Queen Street for the first time since the shopping street was pedestrianised in 1975.

-In 2007, the service was used by 39,000 each week.

-Under the 5-year contract, the bus service was subsidised £200,000 per month by Cardiff Council, which owns Cardiff Bus, and by the Welsh Government.
+Under a 5-year contract, the Baycar service was subsidised £200,000 per month by Cardiff Council, which owns Cardiff Bus, and by the Welsh Government.
+Despite reports of low patronage and complaints about traffic congestion outside of peak times, according to Cardiff Bus, the service was being used by 39,000 passengers each month by July 2007.

-The Baycar system came second to consumer watchdog Bus Users UK Cymru Wales, under the Best Example of Participation in Transport category, at the Chartered Institute of Logistics and Transport Wales' National Transport Awards in 2007.
+The Baycar service came second under the Best Example of Participation in Transport category, beaten only by consumer watchdog Bus Users UK Cymru Wales, at the Chartered Institute of Logistics and Transport Wales' National Transport Awards in May 2007.

+On 29 January 2022, the articulated OmniCitys used on the service were withdrawn and replaced by a conventional branded Alexander Dennis Enviro200.
+Baycar no longer operates using a dedicated, branded vehicle.
+Instead, the route is assigned unbranded Yutong E12 battery electric buses which were delivered in March 2024.